faccus/network_butcher/src/README.md

 This directory contains the source files of the program.
 The main directories are:

-- APSC: This directory contains the source files of libraries taken from the APSC repository
+- APSC: This directory contains the source files of libraries taken from the APSC repository.
-- IO_Interaction: It contains the source files used to interact with the onnx files and the yaml files
+- IO_Interaction: It contains the source files used to interact with the onnx files and the yaml files.
 - Types: It contains the source files for the custom types

 This directory also contains: